tobin14-jpg/Puck-Talk/README.md

 </p>

 ## Description
   A web application developed for users to partake in debates everything Hockey related!
 The user will have their own profile and can create an opinion post as other users can add to their opinion posts and debate in all things Hockey related.
+The app can be accessed [Here](https://serene-island-90955.herokuapp.com/)

 🔍